blnknlights/blnknlights.github.io/htb/machines/trick/trick.md

 ## SQLi
 [http://preprod-payroll.trick.htb](http://preprod-payroll.trick.htb)

-the payroll portal can be found using gobuster vhost it has a login page, which is vulnerable to SQli
+we saw the the payroll portal from the dig earlier, but it can be found using gobuster vhost too it has a login page, which is vulnerable to SQli

 ![sqli](./sqli.png)